Contexter/Ensemble-Service/README.md

 ### Step 1: Configure the Docker Environment

-**Objective**: Set up Docker and Docker Compose configurations to manage the local development environment from the outset.
+**Objective**: Set up Docker and Docker Compose configurations to manage the local development environment from the outset, ensuring files are correctly placed and paths are consistent.

 **Actions**:

 - **Dockerfile**:

-  - Create a `Dockerfile` that:
+  - Create a `Dockerfile` in the `/service` root directory that:

     - Uses an official Python base image (e.g., `python:3.11-slim`).
-    - Sets the working directory.
+    - Sets the working directory to `/service` to prevent recursive directory structures.
     - Installs required system packages.
-    - Copies the application code and scripts into the container.
+    - Copies the application code and scripts into the container, ensuring files are placed correctly.
     - Installs Python dependencies using `pip`.
     - Sets environment variables as needed.
     - Specifies the command to run the FastAPI application using Uvicorn.

 - **docker-compose.yml**:

-  - Create a `docker-compose.yml` file that:
+  - Create a `docker-compose.yml` file in the `/service` root directory that:

     - Defines services for the FastAPI application and Typesense.
     - Mounts volumes to allow code changes to be reflected without rebuilding the image.